Costa Rica 3-Week Itinerary: The Complete Travel Guide Costa Rica 3-Week Itinerary: The Complete Travel Guide

 Day 10: La Fortuna to Monteverde

-This might just be one of the best journeys on your whole Costa Rica 3-week itinerary!
+This was our favorite drive on our whole Costa Rica 3-week itinerary!
 Discover an extraordinary road that circles around the great Arenal Lake—sitting in the shadow of the volcano—and ends in green and luscious Monteverde.

 Costa Rica 3 week itinerary hanging bridges costa rica la fortuna